CopernicaMarketingSoftware/Documentation/Publisher/en/web-forms.md

 You can easily create powerful web forms in Copernica and embed them on a webpage.
 The web form behaviour settings give you full control over the working of the web form.
-Link follow-up actions to extend their functionallity and fully automate your campaigns.
+Link follow-up actions to extend their functionality and automate your campaigns.

 -   [Introduction to web forms](./introduction-to-web-forms.md)
 -   [Web form behaviour](./the-content-web-form-behaviour-wizard.md)